myseq/myseq.github.io/content/colors/visibility.md

  1. The chosen yellow-orange provides maximum readability of black letters, strong visibility at dawn/dusk, and excellent peripheral detection.
  1. Chartreuse shifts toward green under cool light, and reducing reliability in varied lighting.

+## Simulation Under Diff Lighting

+The simulation shows how each color behaves under:

+**Warm Light (2700K)**

+ - All colors shifts slightly toward yellow/orange.
+ - School-bus Yellow (13432) remains stable and readable.
+ - Chartreuse becomes more yellowish and loses some contrast.

+**Neutral Light (4000K)**

+ - All three appear closest to their true hues.

+**Cool Light (6500K)**

+ - Chartreuse becomes greener and more vibrant.
+ - Amber becomes less dominant.
+ - School-bus Yellow (13432) stays highly visible without turning too green or too orange.

+This stability is one of the reasons why 13432 is a safety standard color.

+## Why 13432 is the Standard

+Here is the real‑world, evidence‑based explanation:

+ 1. Highest Visibility in Low Light

+    School Bus Yellow is optimized to be:

+     - easily detected in early morning and late afternoon,
+     - visible through fog, haze, rain, and indirect light.

+    Chosen because it made buses more conspicuous during dawn/dusk when children travel.

+ 1. Maximum Legibility for Black Lettering

+    Black text (e.g., “SCHOOL BUS”) is most readable on this specific yellow‑orange background.
+    This was a deliberate design requirement in 1939.

+ 1. Human Vision Sensitivity

+    Color 13432 sits in the middle of the peak sensitivity range of red + green cones, the two most dominant cones in the eye.

+**Result:**

+ - Stronger perceived brightness
+ - Better edge detection
+ - Better peripheral visibility

+ 1. Standardized for Safety Since 1939

+    The color was chosen at the historic national conference that established school bus safety standards.